1870 Surinamese general election: Electoral system

 The Colonial States consisted of nine elected members and four appointed by the Governor-General.
 Elected members served six-year terms, with three members elected every two years.
 Following the first elections in 1866 to elect all nine members, three would serve until 1868, three until 1870 and three until 1872.
 The 1870 election was for the seats held by Daniel Benjamins, G.J.A.
 Bosch Reitz and N.T.A.
 Arlaud.

-The elections were held using the two-round system, with suffrage restricted to men meeting certain criteria.
+The elections were held using the two-round system, with suffrage restricted to men who paid a tax contribution of 60 Dutch guilders.
 Voters had multiple votes, and any candidate receiving a number of votes equivalent to over 50% of the valid ballots cast was elected in the first round.
 If not all seats were filled, a second round was held with twice the number of candidates as seats remaining, who were the candidates who received the most votes but failed to be elected in the first round.